masonrykit/masonrykit/README.md

 ### @masonrykit/browser

 Compute columns and a Masonry layout with pure functions.
 You provide grid width and either a column count or desired column width.
+Also re-exports core math and observeElementWidth for browser width observation.